lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 bottom), :math:`x_\text{min} > x > x_\text{max}` (``rmid``, for region middle),
 and :math:`x > x_\text{max}` (``rtop``, for region top).

+.. admonition:: Note
+    :class: non-title-info

+    So far, variables have been referenced dynamically during the run using the ``v_`` prefix, which evaluates the variable as it evolves over time.
+    Here, a dollar sign ($) is used to reference the variable at the time the script is read.

 Finally, let us define 3 groups of atoms corresponding to the atoms in each of the 3 regions by adding to **unbreakable.lmp** just before the ``run 0`` command: